-T HE various cellular mechanisms that sustain the life of living organisms are carried out by the elaborate collaborations of numerous biomolecules, such as DNA, RNA, and proteins.
+The various cellular mechanisms that sustain the life of living organisms are carried out by the elaborate collaborations of numerous biomolecules, such as DNA, RNA, and proteins.
 For a long time, proteins have been believed to be the most important molecules among them, which perform most of the structural, catalytic, and regulatory roles in all cells.
-In the meanwhile, DNA has been mainly viewed as the reservatory for protein coding information, and RNAs have been regarded as passive intermediary molecules that simply interconnect DNA and proteins.
+In the meanwhile, DNA has been mainly viewed as the reservatory for protein coding information and RNAs have been regarded as passive intermediary molecules that simply interconnect DNA and proteins.

 However, a number of recent observations in molecular biology indicate that this traditional view may have been too restrictive and incomplete to explain many biological functions in complex multicellular organisms, such as plants, insects, and animals.
-Recent studies on various genomes have revealed that there are numerous noncoding RNAs (ncRNAs), which are RNA molecules that are not translated into proteins but directly function as RNAs, that play crucial roles in various biological processes [7], [16], [25].
-In addition to the well-known examples such as transfer RNAs (tRNAs) and ribosomal RNAs (rRNAs), functional ncRNAs have been found to be abundant, and the functions of the ncRNAs that have been identified till now are truly diverse.
-For example, ncRNAs are known to be involved in gene silencing [24], RNA processing [31], RNA modification [23], and translation and transcription control [29], just to name a few.
+Recent studies on various genomes has revealed that there are numerous noncoding RNAs (ncRNAs), which are RNA molecules that are not translated into proteins but directly function as RNAs, that play crucial roles in various biological processes [7], [16], [25].
+In addition to the wellknown examples such as tRNAs (transfer RNAs) and rRNAs (ribosomal RNAs), functional ncRNAs have been found to be abundant, and the functions of the ncRNAs that have been identified till now are truly diverse.
+For example, ncRNAs are known to be involved in gene silencing [24], RNA processing [31], RNA modification [23], translation and transcription control [29], just to name a few.